apostrophecms/apostrophe-workflow/README.md

 ### Command line tasks and workflow

-#### Using the `--workflow-locale` option
+#### Using the `-workflow-locale` option

 By default, command line tasks that use Apostrophe's `find`, `insert` and `update` methods see and modify the content of the default locale (not the draft version of it).

-You can change this by adding the `--workflow-locale` option to your command line:
+You can change this by adding the `-workflow-locale` option to your command line:

 ```
-node app my-module:my-task --workflow-locale=en
+node app my-module:my-task -workflow-locale=en
-node app my-module:my-task --workflow-locale=en-draft
+node app my-module:my-task -workflow-locale=en-draft
 ```

 Note that you *must add the `-draft` suffix* if you want to target draft content, not live content.